When walking or running:

 - Stay in well-lit, well-traveled areas, walking midway between curbs and buildings and away from alleys and bushes.

-- Hold your purse or briefcase tightly, close to your body.
+- Hold your purse, backpack, or briefcase tightly and close to your body.

 - Keep your wallet in a front pocket, which is safer than a back pocket.